AdobeDocs/aep-mobile-sdkdocs/src/pages/home/index.md

 <InlineAlert variant="success" slots="header, text"/>

-Good to go for iOS 17 and Android 14
+Good to go for iOS 18

-The latest versions of the Adobe Experience Platform SDK for Android and iOS (Swift and Objective-C) are tested for compatibility with the release versions of Google Android 14 and Apple iOS 17.
+The latest versions of the Adobe Experience Platform SDK for iOS (Swift and Objective-C) are tested for compatibility with the release version Apple iOS 18.
 See [Current SDK Versions](./current-sdk-versions.md) to find our latest SDK versions, or [release notes](./release-notes/index.md) for information on changes and updates.

 <InlineAlert variant="info" slots="text"/>